 Emission source strength estimates have been derived for both race/competition horses (with higher protein content in feed and therefore higher N excretion) and other horses (including ponies, donkeys and mules), using a range of scientific literature (Hanson et al. 1996, Coverdale et al. 2004, Davis and Swinker (2002), Hainze et al. 2004, McKiernan 1999, Olsen 1996).
 The calculations take into account N excretion rates according to different feeding regimes and horse bodyweight (from small ponies to large cart horses), and result in best estimates and uncertainty ranges.
 An average race/competition horse is estimated to emit 27.3 kg NH3-N horse-1 year-1 (previously estimated at 32.6 kg NH3-N), with a range of 12.4-53.5 kg NH3-N horse-1 year-1.
-Other horses are estimated to emit 10.55 kg NH3-N horse-1 year-1 (previously estimated at 10.6 kg NH3-N), with a range of 2.3 to 45.7 kg NH3-N horse-1 year-1.
-For up-scaling to the UK, these wide uncertainty ranges (which include small ponies on a low N/protein diet spending a large proportion of the year outdoors as well as very large horses fed a high N/protein diet) were not used directly, but statistically treated to reduce the overall uncertainty by generating confidence intervals (R. Smith, CEH, pers. comm.).
+Other horses are estimated to emit 10.55 kg NH3-N horse-1 year-1 (previously estimated at 32.6 kg NH3-N horse-1 year-1.
+For upscaling to the UK, these wide uncertainty ranges (which include small ponies on a low N/protein diet spending a large proportion of the year outdoors as well as very large horses fed a high N/protein diet) were not used directly, but statistically treated to reduce the overall uncertainty by generating confidence intervals (R. Smith, CEH, pers. comm.).